ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 * Transparent accounting provided by the BitShares Blockchain Foundation [2]
 * Invoice review, approval and remittance within 5 business days
-* Compensation remitted in a viable SmartCoin (i.e. bitCNY), effort based in Chinese Renminbi
+* Compensation remitted in a viable SmartCoin (i.e. bitCNY)
 * All accumulated and unallocated BTS returned to the Reserve Pool at the conclusion of the Worker

 As the team size scales or BTS token valuations fluctuate, subsequent Worker(s) will be offered to